Skip to main content

 Reading

 Our reading program provides opportunities for children to read to, with, and by themselves on a daily basis.
 The children participate in a guided reading program that may include instructional reading, focusing on aspects of comprehension, fluency, structure and vocabulary while building their understanding of the world around us.
 Children will discuss genres, structures, language features, meanings, and ideas across a range of texts.
 Where possible, texts are selected to align with learning in other curriculum areas.
-This term it includes our health-focused topic and financial literacy.

 Students also attend weekly library sessions, where they are encouraged to step out of their comfort zones and explore new types of texts.

-Mathematics Focus Term 4
+Mathematics Focus Term 1

 Ākonga participate in a structured mathematics programme Monday through Friday, where they have opportunities to work in both whole class and small group sessions with their teachers, engage in Maths Talks, problem solving and independent activities.
 Our maths teaching features a range of both explicit teaching and rich learning opportunities.